“A lot of us have a perception of what our limits are.

 On race day I won’t have family, friends or a coach around to give me support and kick my ass.
 And then 100 mile is a real long way.

-One of the reasons I chose for the Javelina Jundred is because it’s a very well organized loop race with great aid stations and lots of fun and excitement along the course.
+One of the reasons I chose for the Javelina Jundred is that it’s a very well organized loop race with great aid stations and lots of fun and excitement along the course.
 I’m sure that will help me a lot.

 But to keep my mind straight and make it through dark moments, during the race as well as during long training hours, I need a purpose.